 This work addresses inefficiencies in the process of extracting and organising visual information from the environment and the ability to interpret and use what is seen.

 Tamara Nathan is a remedial teacher and neurodevelopmental therapist.
-Having a background of business and systems analysis she began her second career some 19 years ago when she qualified as a specialist teacher.
+Having a background of business and systems analysis she began her second career some 21 years ago when she qualified as a specialist teacher.
 Over the years Tamara has continued to advance her knowledge and qualifications to include multisensory and Sharma maths, study skills, visual perceptual therapy, Instrumental Enrichment and neurodevelopment.
 She is a qualified provider of The Listening Program, In Time and Cogmed and a Certified Screener affiliated to The HANDLE® Institute.
-She has recently retired from the Executive Committee of the Board of the HANDLE Institute and is currently spearheading a schools’ trial of a neurodevelopmental program that she has developed with Myrom Kahaner.
+Having been on the Executive Committee of the Board of the HANDLE Institute for several years and, after 10 years of research, Tamara’s focus is now on MiMo Programme Ltd in her quest to bring to all children a productive and fun neurodevelopmental movement programme that enhances academic ability.